citp/privacy-policy-historical/f/fo/foo/fool.co.uk.md

   * **More Customised Service:** The Motley Fool collects personal information to provide you, the user, with the best and most personalised Web experience possible and to provide our advertisers with an efficient means to reach the right audience.
 In short, by knowing a little about you, The Motley Fool can deliver more relevant content and advertisements to you while at our Web site and thus, provide you with a more efficient, customise and seamless experience when using our service.
   * **Internal Research:** Cookies and the other information we automatically track are used to help us better understand how our audience uses our site as well as for internal research on users' demographics and interests.
 Each browser accessing The Motley Fool is given a unique cookie which is then used to determine usage patterns, and to help in targeting content and ads based on user interests.
-  * **To Confirm Your Registration and Contact You:** Once you've registered, we will send you a confirmation email acknowledging your new account to the address that you supplied us.
-We may subsequently email you about our various products and services, or other products and services we feel may interest you.
-If you'd rather not receive these subsequent communications, let us know on our [never mail](https://web.archive.org/account/freemailsubscribe.aspx) page.
+  * **To Confirm Your Registration and Contact You:** Once you've registered, we will send you a confirmation email acknowledging your new account to the address that you supplied to us.
+If you have given us permission to do so, we may subsequently email you about our various products and services, or other products and services we feel may interest you.
+If you change your mind and you'd rather not receive these subsequent communications, just untick the "Email" box in the "How we communicate with you" section of the '[Manage your Fool UK email subscriptions](https://web.archive.org/account/freemailsubscribe.aspx)' page.